| Activities

 the 7th Conférence de Montréal - Un Libre-échange pour les Amériques:

 Enjeux et perspectives took place on April 20, 2001.
 Read the programme.
+Back to the top Workshops * Réinventer

 l’enseignement du droit?
 L’harmonisation